TWBug/GoldCardHenge/content/news/20201215-financial-supervisory-commission-amended-the-required.en.md

 title: 20201215 Financial Supervisory Commission amended the " Required Qualifications for 'Foreign Special Professionals with Specific Financial Expertise' and Principles for Recognition of Qualifications”.
+summary: 20201215 Financial Supervisory Commission amended the " Required Qualifications for 'Foreign Special Professionals with Specific Financial Expertise' and Principles for Recognition of Qualifications”.
 date: 2020-12-22T06:00:06.930Z
 draft: false
 hidden: false